moogacs/docs.buf.build/docs/tour/list-all-protobuf-files.md

 `start/petapis/` prefix, which is the relative filepath from the root of the `git` archive.

 Several other [input formats](../reference/inputs) can be used in many `buf` commands.
-We'll explore more of these formats in the following sections.
+We'll explore more of these formats in the upcoming sections.